Learning to Roll A Kayak: A Personal Quest

-The worse you fail the first time, the more excited you’ll be when (if . . . ) you succeed.
+The worse you fail the first time (and the second, third, fourth, etc), the more excited you’ll be when (if . . . ) you succeed.

 If you flip over in a closed-cockpit kayak (easy to do in some boats, much harder in others), you have two options . . . well, three if you include drowning.

-Option 1 is a “wet exit,” where you separate yourself from the upside-down boat, then either swim it to shore or learn how to turn it over and get back in (a skill in itself.)
+Option 1 (and your only option if you aren’t wearing a spray skirt) is a “wet exit.”
+That’s where you separate yourself from the upside-down boat, then either swim it to shore or learn how to turn it over and get back in (a skill in itself.)

 Theoretically, rolling isn’t that difficult.
 When you find yourself upside-down, you simply twist your body to one side, thrust both hands up through the surface of the water holding your paddle.
 Then you sweep the flat blade of the paddle against the water as you snap your hips under you and (theoretically) flow back into the now-upright boat like a Slinky toy.

 What’s your challenge?
-Rolling a kayak is a good one!
-I’ll get it right some day!
+Rolling a kayak is mine, and it’s a good one!